Salmon-crested cockatoo: Aviculture

 The salmon-crested cockatoo can no longer be imported into the United States because it is listed on the Wild Bird Conservation Act.
-However, they are being bred in captivity.
-They are popular for their beauty and trainability (which makes them popular in trained bird shows).
+They are being bred in captivity, though.
+They are popular for their beauty and trainability, which makes them popular in trained bird shows.

-The salmon-crested cockatoo is widely considered to be one of the most demanding parrots to keep as a pet due to their high intelligence, large size, potential noise level (it is one of the loudest birds in the world, with calls up to 129 decibels), and need to chew.
-Moluccan cockatoos require a very large and very sturdy cage or aviary.
-Salmon-crested cockatoos are highly social and pets can be extremely cuddly, affectionate, and gentle birds.
+The salmon-crested cockatoo is widely considered to be one of the most demanding parrots to keep as a pet due to their high intelligence, large size, potential noise level (some of the loudest birds in the world, with calls up to 129 decibels), and need to chew.
+They require a very large and very sturdy cage or aviary.
+Salmon-crested cockatoos are highly social, and pets can be extremely cuddly, affectionate, and gentle birds.
 This can lead to problems if a young cockatoo is spoiled with a great deal of attention and cuddling when young and does not get the opportunity to learn to play with toys, forage, or otherwise entertain itself.

 Salmon-crested cockatoos require a great deal of attention and activity to remain healthy and well-adjusted.
 Attention and training from human caregivers is important in keeping them occupied, as are chewable toys and foraging toys that require them to work for their food.
-As with most large cockatoos, the salmon-crested cockatoo may develop health and behavioural problems such as feather-plucking and aggression if not provided with the appropriate environment, attention and enrichment opportunities.
+As with most large cockatoos, the salmon-crested cockatoo may develop health and behavioural problems such as feather-plucking and aggression if not provided with the appropriate environment, attention, and enrichment opportunities.

 In captivity, the salmon-crested cockatoo has been known to live for an extremely long time, with a captive individual mentioned in a 2011 paper having lived to the age of 92 years.